 Koyo means "Autumnal Foliage" which refers to the changing of Japanese maple tree leaves which signals the change of a seasonal.
-Koyo has a strong focus on seasonality and uses ingredients at its peak during that season to create a Kaiseki inspired multi-sensory dining experience.
+Koyo has a strong focus on seasonality and uses ingredients at their peak during that season to create a Kaiseki-inspired multi-sensory dining experience.

 There are four seasons in a year and at Koyo, the menu also changes four times a year or every three months.
 With each and every seasonal menu change, the team at Koyo incorporates various techniques and cooking styles that follow the progression of a traditional Kaiseki but are served in an Omakase format.